-Nick Holt is in his first season as co-defensive coordinator and linebackers coach.
+Nick Holt is in his second season as co-defensive coordinator and linebackers coach.
 He was hired Jan.
 2, 2017.

 Holt rejoins head coach Jeff Brohm's staff in West Lafayette after coaching Western Kentucky to a 51-31 victory over Memphis as interim head coach.